mitchhit234/meleeWebProject/README.md

 ![](static/images/logo.png)

 ## To Do
+* Shiek is actually spelled Sheik... need to fix that

 * Some character data is still missing, need to find a way to extract that info

 * Some character data may be inaccurate, need to do cross-checking (ICs has already been brought up)